 We could wait for a weekly minimum to break, which could occur many candles after the RSI input signal.

-Another solution to limit false signals could be to insert two moving averages on the price chart and wait for the downward crossing of the faster average.
+Another solution to limit false signals could be to insert two moving averages on the price chart and wait for the faster average’s downward crossing.

 This is a classic system widely used to enter the market and can work well in this context.

-These are just two ideas that we have experimented with in our systems and that improve the performance of the strategy.
+These are just two ideas that we have experimented with in our systems that improve the strategy’s performance.